 Zerocheck vs Playwright

 How long does it take to set up Zerocheck compared to Playwright?

 Playwright setup typically takes days to weeks when you include CI integration, selector strategy, auth handling, and test data management.
-Zerocheck setup takes about 30 minutes: paste a URL, connect GitHub, review generated tests, and start testing.
+Zerocheck setup starts with a production URL: review generated tests, approve the journeys you want covered, and connect GitHub when you want PR checks.
 The tradeoff is that Playwright gives you more low-level control.

 Is Playwright free compared to Zerocheck?

 Playwright itself is free and open source.
-However, teams typically spend 2 to 6 months of engineering time building the infrastructure around it, and 60 to 70% of ongoing automation budgets go to maintenance.
-Zerocheck is a paid service that eliminates that maintenance cost.
+Teams still spend engineering time building the infrastructure around it, and 60 to 70% of ongoing automation budgets go to maintenance.
+Zerocheck is a paid service that reduces selector maintenance and custom CI/reporting work.

 How do I migrate from Playwright to Zerocheck?

 You don't need to rewrite your Playwright tests.
 Most teams run Zerocheck alongside their existing Playwright suite, then gradually shift coverage.
-Zerocheck reads your app directly and generates tests from plain English specs, so there is no migration step for existing scripts.
+Zerocheck reads your app directly and saves generated tests for review, so there is no migration step for existing scripts.

+Zerocheck vs Playwright